From Continual Learning to SGD and Back: Better Rates for Continual Linear Models: Last-Iterate SGD Bounds for Linear Regression

-\end{lemma} With the above lemma in place, the second and main step of the analysis is to relate the loss of the last SGD iterate to the regret of the algorithm.
+\end{lemma} The second and main step of the analysis is to relate the loss of the last SGD iterate to the regret of the algorithm.
 For this, we carefully adapt an existing approach for last-iterate convergence in the non-smooth case \citep{shamir13sgd}.
-The result, given below, is slightly more general to accommodate without-replacement sampling, which we address in the next section. \begin{lemma} Consider the $\beta$-smooth, realizable \cref{setup:sgd_main}.
+The result, given below, is slightly more general to accommodate without-replacement sampling, addressed in the next section. \begin{lemma} Consider the $\beta$-smooth, realizable \cref{setup:sgd_main}.
 Let $T\geq 1$.
 Assume $\cP$ is a distribution over $\cI^{T+1}$ such that for every $0\leq t\leq\tau_1 \leq \tau_2 \leq T$, the following holds: For any ${i_0,\ldots i_{t-1}\in\cI^{t}}, i\in \cI$, $\Pr(i_{\tau_1}=i|i_0,\ldots,i_{t-1})=\Pr(i_{\tau_2}=i|i_0,\ldots,i_{t-1})$.
 Then, for any initialization $\w_0\in \R^d$, with-replacement SGD (\cref{def:sgd_withreplacement}) with step-size $\eta<2/\beta$, holds:

 where the expectation is taken with respect to $i_0,\ldots,i_T$ sampled from $\cP$. \end{lemma}